StefanoIncardone/kaylang/README.md

 ### Expressions

-Expressions follow this order of operations (from highest to lowest):
+Expressions follow this order of operations (precedence from highest to lowest):

+- minus `-`, not `!`: integer negation and boolean inversion as unary operators
 - round brackets `(`, `)`
-- power `^`: exponentiation as a binary operator
+- power `**`: exponentiation as a binary operator
 - times `*`, divide `/`, remainder `%`: multiplication, floor division and remainder as binary operators
 - plus `+` and minus `-`: addition and subtraction as binary operators
 - comparisons: